rkm-ravi94/awesome-devops-interview/gcp.md

 #### Question: Explain each of the above databases types.
-**Answer:**
+**Answer:** <br>
-    1. AlloyDB
+1. AlloyDB<br>
 AlloyDB is Google's scalable, distributed, in-memory database.
-It combines the benefits of traditional relational databases with the scale and performance of NoSQL databases, ideal for high-throughput transactional applications.
+It combines the benefits of traditional relational databases with the scale and performance of NoSQL databases, ideal for high-throughput transactional applications.<br>
-    2. BigTable
+2. BigTable<br>
 Bigtable is a highly scalable NoSQL database designed for handling large analytical and operational workloads.
-It's known for its high performance, especially for real-time analytics, and its ability to handle massive datasets.
+It's known for its high performance, especially for real-time analytics, and its ability to handle massive datasets.<br>
-    3. Firestore
+3. Firestore<br>
 Firestore is a flexible, scalable, NoSQL cloud database to store and sync data for client- and server-side development.
-It's designed to provide low-latency, real-time synchronization and offline support for mobile and web applications.
+It's designed to provide low-latency, real-time synchronization and offline support for mobile and web applications.<br>
-    4. MemoryStore
+4. MemoryStore<br>
-    MemoryStore is a fully managed in-memory data store service, offering Redis and Memcached, providing sub-millisecond data access and a high throughput for real-time applications.
+MemoryStore is a fully managed in-memory data store service, offering Redis and Memcached, providing sub-millisecond data access and a high throughput for real-time applications.<br>
-    5. Spanner
+5. Spanner<br>
 Spanner is a globally distributed, horizontally scalable database that offers strong consistency and high availability.
-It's suitable for mission-critical applications requiring strong ACID properties across global locations.
+It's suitable for mission-critical applications requiring strong ACID properties across global locations.<br>
-    6. SQL
+6. SQL<br>
 Google Cloud SQL provides fully managed relational databases, supporting MySQL, PostgreSQL, and SQL Server.
 It ensures high availability, scalability, and security with automated backups and updates.

 #### Question: What is private service connect ?